2020 Ukrainian miners' strikes: Kirovohrad uranium mine strike (December)

 Energoatom is a state-owned nuclear energy monopoly and Ukraine's only consumer of uranium.
 The Eastern Mining and Processing Plant (VostGOK), also a state-owned enterprise, supplies uranium to Energoatom.
 Ukrainian mines yielded 801 tons of uranium in 2019.

 As a part of a dispute between the two enterprises, VostGOK claimed that Energoatom failed to pay it $5 million that would have covered mining operations and salaries, which Energoatom disputed.
 As a result, three mines in the Kirovohrad Oblast closed and 5,000 miners in the region were put on unpaid leave.

 A central concern in the dispute was that if the mines stopped operating and the mines' water pumps failed, they may contaminate the ground water with uranium.
 Such a contamination would have far-reaching environmental impacts throughout central Ukraine.
-Following the decision, Kirovohrad miners traveled to Kyiv in early December to protest in front of the presidential office.
-Around the same time, several strikes and protests led by miners were organized around the country, largely in protest of unpaid wages.
-The protestors organized strikes and sit-ins, and declared their intention to block roads and shut down city centers if their demands were unmet.
+Following the decision, Kirovohrad miners travelled to Kyiv in early December to protest in front of the presidential office.
+Around the same time, several strikes led by miners were organized around the country, largely in protest of unpaid wages.
+The strikers organized strikes and sit-ins, and declared their intention to block roads and shut down city centers if their demands were unmet.